imagej/imagej.github.io/_pages/develop/debugging.md

         jstack <ImageJ's PID>
 2. For GUI-based debugging, can also attach to the ImageJ PID using the `jvisualvm` program that you can find in `java/`<platform>`/`<jdk>`/bin/`.
-Here you can simply press a big *Thread Dump* button to view the stack trace.
-    MacOSX users, please note that Apple decided that the VisualVM tool should no longer be shipped with the Java Development Kit; you will have to download it [from here](http://visualvm.java.net/download.html).
+Here you can simply press a big *Thread Dump* button to view the stack trace. macOS users, please note that Apple decided that the VisualVM tool should no longer be shipped with the Java Development Kit; you will have to download it [from here](http://visualvm.java.net/download.html).

 Regardless of which method you use to acquire the stack trace, to debug you will want to acquire multiple stack traces over time and compare.
 If all the stack traces are in the same method execution, then that's the source of the deadlock (or slowdown).